 Why I chose the IB Diploma

 In retrospect, it set me up fantastically well for my degree as it fostered university-level critical thinking and encouraged me to make the most of the opportunities in London – I worked a day a week for the Theatre and Performance Department at the V&A throughout my degree.
-The international focus of the IB certainly differentiated me for a place at UCL (N.B. their slogan ‘London’s global university’) and probably helped with my application to work for a multinational corporation.
+The international focus of the IB Diploma certainly differentiated me for a place at UCL (N.B. their slogan ‘London’s global university’) and probably helped with my application to work for a multinational corporation.

-HL Economics, English, History
+Higher Level: Economics, English, History

-SL Latin, Mathematics, Physics
+Standard Level: Latin, Mathematics, Physics

 University College London, BA History